Risks Of Money Market Accounts

 Risk & Causes

-One risk in money market accounts (MMAs) is that they may underperform compared to high-yield savings accounts, CDs, or stocks, especially when interest rates remain low.
+One risk with money market accounts (MMAs) is that they may underperform high-yield savings accounts, CDs, or stocks, especially when interest rates remain low.

 If interest rates remain low, MMAs may yield insufficient returns for long-term savings growth, making them less attractive than higher-yield investments.